Amite City, Louisiana

-Amite City (/eɪˈmiːt/ ay-MEET-' or /eɪˈmɪt/ ay-MIT-'; commonly just Amite) is a town in and the seat of Tangipahoa Parish in southeastern Louisiana, United States.
+Amite City (/eɪˈmiːt/ ay-MEET-' or /eɪˈmɪt/ ay-MIT-'; commonly just Amite) is a town in and the parish seat of Tangipahoa Parish in southeastern Louisiana, United States.
 The population was 4,141 at the 2010 census.
-It is part of the Hammond Micropolitan Statistical Area.
+It is part of the Hammond MSA.

 History

 The first European settlement, by French traders and colonists, developed on the banks of the Tangipahoa River, adjacent to a Choctaw village.
 Legend has it that the site was chosen when Choctaw Chief Baptiste welcomed the earliest settlers.
 Baptiste was the last Choctaw chief in the region.
 "Amite" has been said to be a Choctaw word for "red ant", signifying "thrift".
 It may also be derived from French, where amitié means "friendship."

 The United States acquired what were known as the Florida Parishes in 1812.
 Anglo-American travelers are documented as entering Amite City as early as 1813.

 In 1852 the New Orleans, Jackson, and Great Northern Railroad was chartered in both Louisiana and Mississippi.
 Two years later, the railroad was opened from New Orleans to the state line.
 Amite City was chosen as the practical stopping point, as it was halfway between Lake Pontchartrain to the south and the Mississippi state line that formed the northern border of the parish.

 Amite City was chartered in 1855.
 The town was laid out, lots were sold and the community quickly began to grow.
 The Hotel Ponder at the "Amite Station" became a popular spot among travelers for dining and relaxing.
 In addition to becoming a major commercial center for a large region, Amite Station became a popular resort in the late 1850s.
 Many prosperous New Orleans residents established country retreats in the region to enjoy the natural beauty and escape unhealthy conditions in the low-lying city along the Mississippi.
 This trend intensified as seasonal epidemics of yellow fever continued to plague New Orleans in the mid-19th century.